Designing Your Own Passive Solar Greenhouse, Part 3

 - The greenhouse is growing tropical plants that live in the understory of rainforests and can tolerate low light conditions.

-- You’re simply growing microgreens, which doesn’t require additional light in most scenarios.
+- You’re simply growing microgreens, which don’t require additional light in most scenarios.

 If none of these situations apply to you, then you might need to design your lighting apparatus.
 Do so carefully.
 Here’s a light calculator I built into the passive greenhouse design tool so you can easily estimate power consumption and costs:

 The calculator takes into account various technologies with their respective power draw per square foot, their different pros and cons, and the ability to estimate the number of hours needed to operate per day and per month.
-Once you enter in your lit area and the cost of power, the calculator will be able to estimate how much the lighting in your greenhouse will cost to operate.
+Once you enter in your lit area and the cost of power, the calculator can estimate the operating cost of lighting in your greenhouse.

-If you want to calculate lighting costs manually, simply estimate the area you need lit, the technology’s respective wattage, and determine how many hours you need to light your greenhouse per month.
+If you want to calculate lighting costs manually, simply estimate the area you need lit, the wattage of your lighting technology, and how many hours you need to light your greenhouse per month.

 - Cost = cost/kWhr* Power consumption (kW)* hours of operation/month